abhisharma300/Decentralized-Flight-Insurance/README.md

 ### Architecture: is divided into on-chain & off-chain as below:
-Smart Contracts: are split into following two:
+Smart Contracts: are split into following :
   App Contract (Upgradable Business Logic)
   Data Contract (Captures Persistent d data structures for Airline, Flight, Passenger & Insurance details.

 Oracle: server application which will provide flight status to smart contract